-If your child feels like he or she may pass out, advise him or her to sit or lie down quickly.
+If your child feels like they may pass out, advise them to sit or lie down quickly.

 When should I call my child's healthcare provider?

-Call your child's provider if he or she has syncope, especially if:
+Call your child's provider if they have syncope, especially if:

 It continues even with preventive efforts

 It occurs with exercise

 Syncope is a brief loss of consciousness and muscle tone.
 It’s caused when the brain doesn’t get enough blood.

 It's usually harmless, but in a small number of children, it's caused by a heart problem.